RanaMuzamal/Shopwise/README.md

-## Technologiea
+## Technologies
--ReactJS
+- ReactJS
--React Redux
+- React Redux
--Fake store API
+- Fake store API
--Bootstrap
+- Bootstrap

 This project is build using Vite to build the assets.
 You can use following commands to get started.

 ## Install the dependencies